-Peter Conn is Vartan Gregorian Emeritus Professor of English and Professor of Education at the University of Pennsylvania, and is also a member of the graduate groups in the history of art and American civilization, a member of the urban studies and Asian-American studies faculties, and an affiliated member of the Center for East Asian Studies.
+Peter Conn retired from Penn as Vartan Gregorian Professor of English and Professor of Education, and was a member of the graduate groups in the history of art and American civilization, a member of the urban studies and Asian-American studies faculties, and an affiliated member of the Center for East Asian Studies.
 His publications include The Divided Mind: Ideology and Imagination in America, 1898-1917 (Cambridge University Press, 1983; paperback editions, 1988 and 2008), and Literature in America (Cambridge University Press, 1989), which was a main selection of Associated Book Clubs (UK).
 Pearl S. Buck: A Cultural Biography (Cambridge, 1996; Paperback 1998), was chosen as a "New York Times Notable Book," was listed among the best 25 books of 1996 by Publishers Weekly and among the best books of the year by Library Journal, was included among the five finalists for the National Book Critics Circle award in biography, and received the Athenaeum Award.

 Conn's The American 1930s: A Literary History, was published by Cambridge in 2009.
 His most recent book, Adoption: a Brief Social and Cultural History, was published by Palgrave Macmillan in 2013.
 He has published editions of Washington Square, by Henry James, Graham Greene's The Power and the Glory, and Benjamin Franklin's Autobiography.
 In 2009, The Teaching Company released Conn's video course and book on "American Best Sellers."

 Since 1993, Conn has served as visiting professor at the University of Nanjing, in the People's Republic of China.
-He has been appointed a Fulbright Specialist scholar.
 In 2011, and again in 2013, sponsored by the Ford Foundation, Conn lectured in West China on topics in American studies.

 Conn has served as Dean of the College, executive director of the Philadelphia Committee for College Placement, chair of the graduate groups in American Civilization and English, Faculty Master of Robert Hill College House and Community House and deputy and interim provost.
 He was the founding Faculty Director of Civic House, the university's center for community service, and the co-founder and director of the Urban Education minor program.
-Currently, he chairs the Major Gifts committee of the Pennsylvania/Delaware chapter of the Juvenile Diabetes Research Foundation.
+Chairman Emeritus of the Welcome House adoption agency, he has chaired the Major Gifts committee of the Pennsylvania/Delaware chapter of JDRF, the Juvenile Diabetes Research Foundation.

 Peter Conn and his wife Terry have four children, Steven, David, Alison, and Jennifer, and (at last count) eight grandchildren.